jantman/workstation-bootstrap/precision5530_install.md

     4. Edit ``/etc/locale.gen`` as needed, run ``locale-gen``, and create ``/etc/locale.conf``
     5. Create ``/etc/hostname`` and set ``/etc/hosts`` entries accordingly.
     6. Install intel microcode: ``pacman -S intel-ucode``
-    7. Install other dependencies: ``pacman -S linux nvidia nvidia-utils nvidia-settings lvm2``
+    7. Install other dependencies: ``pacman -S linux nvidia nvidia-utils nvidia-settings lvm2 dhcpcd openssh``
 12. [Configure mkinitcpio per the dm-crypt instructions](https://wiki.archlinux.org/index.php/Dm-crypt/Encrypting_an_entire_system#Configuring_mkinitcpio_2): edit the ``HOOKS`` line to match what's given in those instructions (order matters A LOT).
 Also ensure that after ``lvm2`` you add ``resume``.
 If you're using ``en_US.UTF-8`` you can leave out ``keymap`` and ``consolefont``.
 The final line should read: ``HOOKS=(base udev autodetect keyboard modconf block encrypt lvm2 resume filesystems keyboard fsck)``.
 For the Precision 5530 laptop, also set ``MODULES=(intel_agp i915)``.
 Save the file and then run ``mkinitcpio -P``.
 13. Run ``passwd`` to create the root password.
 14. Install the GRUB bootloader: